From lodging to dining to recreating during COVID, here’s what to expect during your visit to Seaside.

 - Be patient at hotels, restaurants, and stores as staff adjust to new operating procedures.

 - Dispose of trash and take-out containers properly to protect the beach from litter.

-Great news for those craving the revitalizing sea air and the sounds of the crashing surf from your balcony: Seaside’s hotels and vacation rentals are open and prepared with safety precautions as they welcome visitors once again.
+Great news for those craving the revitalizing sea air and the sounds of the crashing surf from your balcony: Seaside’s hotels and vacation rentals are open and prepared with safety precautions.
 So whether you’re ready to check in to your favorite oceanfront retreat, family-friendly rental or romantic boutique, you can sleep easy knowing our properties are doing everything to keep you and your loved ones safe, comfortable and confident during your well-earned getaway.
 Click here for more on what to expect during your stay.

 You can bet Seaside’s food and drink establishments have been working hard to prepare for your return and want your support.
 But before you dive in, know that things will look a bit different, and a little kindness and patience go a long way.
 Our restaurateurs are pouring their heart and souls into creating a great experience for you amidst the new protocols, which are designed to keep everyone safe.
 Click here for more on what to expect when dining in or out.

 Seaside’s wide-open sandy shoreline has been a favorite playground for generations of travelers.
 As you plan your next trip, you can feel confident that the beach and the historic Promenade are fabulous places to social distance.
 It’s important to stay at least 6 feet away from people outside of your household, but luckily everyone in the family can do just that in Seaside.
 Click here for more on what to expect when you return to these beloved spaces.